Bellingham Residential Recycling and Waste Collection Services

-Waste and recycling collection is changing across the country as the cost of processing recycling increases and as cities make commitments to reduce waste and climate emissions.
-With these changes, it is necessary for cities to re-evaluate waste and recycling collection systems to ensure their efficiency and effectiveness while reducing environmental and health impacts.
+Waste and recycling collection is changing across the country as the cost of processing recycling increases and cities make commitments to reduce waste and climate emissions.
+With these changes, cities are re-evaluating waste and recycling collection systems to ensure their efficiency and effectiveness while reducing environmental and health impacts.

 The City of Bellingham has a contract with Sanitary Service Company (SSC) to manage residential recycling and waste collection in Bellingham.
-On February 27, 2023, City staff and SSC proposed the following changes for Bellingham City Council’s consideration:
+In February 2023, City staff and SSC proposed the following changes for Bellingham City Council’s consideration:

 • Switch from a three-bin, curb-sorted recycling system for single-family residences to a single-stream (or “commingled”) recycling system that uses one 96-gallon bin for all recyclables.